Hirakud Dam

-Hirakud Dam is built across the Mahanadi River, about 10 km from Sambalpur in the state of Odisha in India.
+Hirakud Dam is built across the Mahanadi River, about 10 km from Sambalpur, in the state of Odisha, in India.
 It is the longest earthen dam in the world.
-Behind the dam extends a 55 km long lake, Hirakud Reservoir.
+Behind the dam extends a 55 km long lake, the Hirakud Reservoir.
 It is one of the first major multipurpose river valley projects started after India's independence.
 Hirakud Reservoir was declared a Ramsar site on 12 October 2021.